-Taxation of ETFs depends on the type of ETF.
-Equity ETFs are taxed similarly to equity mutual funds.
+The taxation of ETFs depends on the type of ETF.
+Taxation of equity ETFs is similar to equity mutual funds.
 Short-term capital gains taxes (STCG) of 15% + 4% Cess apply to investments with a holding period of less than one year.
 Long-term capital gains taxes (LTCG) of 10% for gains above INR 1,00,000 apply to investments having a holding period of more than one year.

 On the other hand, taxation of Gold ETFs and other non-equity ETFs is similar to debt mutual funds.
 Short Term Capital Gains (STCG) tax is applicable to investments held for less than three years.
 The profits are taxable at the investor’s income tax slab rate.
 For investments with a holding period greater than three years are subject to Long Term Capital Gains (LTCG) tax of 10% without indexation benefit and at 20% with indexation benefit.